Churches in Rome to Visit for Their Art, Beauty and History

 Sant’Agnese in Agone

-What’s outside matters as much as what’s inside the church that was built on the site of St Agnes’ martyrdom.
+What’s outside the church that was built on the site of St Agnes’ martyrdom matters as much as what’s inside.
+The design of the facade means one can stand in front of the church and still see the dome.
+Bernini’s Fountain of the Four Rivers, which features in Dan Brown’s Angels & Demons, is probably what draws most of the non-Catholic tourists.
 Her relics, including her alleged skull, are in a silver shrine.
-The design of the facade means one can stand in front of the church and still see the dome.
-Of more interest to non-Catholic tourists is Bernini’s Fountain of the Four Rivers, which features in Dan Brown’s Angels & Demons.

 San Luigi dei Francesi

 Named after King Louis IX, this is the national church of France in Rome.
-As such, figures of French history such as St Denis and Charlemagne appear.
-The crowd congregates in the transept to the left to see Caravaggio’s three paintings of the life of St Matthew.
+It explains the presences of the statues of St Denis and Charlemagne.
+The biggest crowd congregates in the transept to the left to see Caravaggio’s three paintings of the life of St Matthew.
 From left to right, they are The Calling, The Inspiration and The Martyrdom.

 Santa Maria sopra Minerva